 ‘‘great stuff…thoroughly engaging singer-songwriter’ Radical Liverpool – Casa Bar

-‘Off the radar for far too long, Gary O’Dea’s Cosmic Souls sees the Tipton singer-songwriter working with a new band, adding extra warmth to his cocktail of blues, country, soul and rock n’ roll…Slim Chance…Van Morrison…and conjuring Martin Stephenson while referencing The Clash.’
+‘Off the radar for far too long, adding extra warmth to his cocktail of blues, country, soul and rock n’ roll…Slim Chance…Van Morrison…and conjuring Martin Stephenson while referencing The Clash.’
 Mike Davies – Brum Beat.